-SolarWinds Service Desk is a typical service desk application that includes ticketing, a self-service portal, and a knowledgebase.
+SolarWinds Service Desk is a typical service desk application that includes ticketing, a self-service portal, and a knowledge-base.
 This is an online service, so you don’t need to install any software on your own servers.
+This tool appeared in top spot of a recent market-wide report.
 The service was designed following ITIL standards and incorporates utilities and workflows that help you create, manage, and adapt IT systems.
 This makes it more than just a Help Desk system.

 Many of the other software requirements for IT asset management are taken care of by SolarWinds Service Desk.
 It includes change management, release management, configuration management, service level management, and other essential IT asset management functions.
 The utility will constantly track equipment performance so you can be sure that all of your IT assets are operational and deployed effectively.

 SolarWinds Service Desk is charged for on a per agent/per device basis, so it is suitable for businesses of all sizes.
 The service is packaged in three service levels.
 The entry-level package covers all help desk functions with more comprehensive IT asset management functions only available in the higher packages.
 You can get SolarWinds Service Desk on a 30-day free trial.

 The key tool in an ITAM is the equipment inventory.
 You can’t track costs of your assets if you don’t know exactly what assets you have and where they are.
 Businesses that implement ITAM from their inception have a distinct advantage.
 Those that are already operating face problems.